phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 # Dynamic Programming

-The last two sections introduced the main characteristics of dynamic programming problems.
-Next, let's explore two more practical issues together.
+<u>Dynamic programming</u> is a crucial algorithmic approach that breaks down a problem into smaller subproblems, storing their solutions to prevent redundant calculations, thus greatly enhancing time efficiency.

+We have encountered dynamic programming in the [climb stairs problem](climb_stairs.md#method-3-dynamic-programming).
+In this section, we will delve into the general strategy of dynamic programming by addressing these two questions:
-1. How to determine whether a problem is a dynamic programming problem?
+1. How can we identify if a problem is suitable for dynamic programming?
-2. What are the complete steps to solve a dynamic programming problem?
+2. What are the comprehensive steps to solve a dynamic programming problem?

-## Problem determination

-Generally speaking, if a problem contains overlapping subproblems, optimal substructure, and exhibits no aftereffects, it is usually suitable for dynamic programming solutions.
-However, it is often difficult to directly extract these characteristics from the problem description.
-Therefore, we usually relax the conditions and **first observe whether the problem is suitable for resolution using backtracking (exhaustive search)**.
+## Identifying Dynamic Programming

-**Problems suitable for backtracking usually fit the "decision tree model"**, which can be described using a tree structure, where each node represents an action, and each path represents a sequence of actions.
+**Problems apt for dynamic programming typically align with the "decision tree model"**, which can be depicted using a tree structure where each node signifies an action, and each path represents a sequence of actions.

-In other words, if the problem contains explicit action concepts, and the solution is produced through a series of actions, then it fits the action tree model and can usually be solved using backtracking.
+In essence, if a problem involves explicit action concepts and the solution is derived through a series of actions, it fits the action tree model and can generally be tackled using dynamic programming.

-On this basis, there are some "bonus points" for determining dynamic programming problems.
+Additionally, there are some "bonus points" for identifying dynamic programming problems.

-- The problem contains descriptions of maximization (minimization) or finding the most (least) optimal solution.
+- The problem involves descriptions of maximization (minimization) or finding the most (least) optimal solution.
-- The problem's states can be represented using a list, multi-dimensional matrix, or tree, and a state has a recursive relationship with its surrounding states.
+- The problem's states can be represented using a list, multi-dimensional matrix, or tree, and a state has a recursive relationship with its neighboring states.
+- Given a certain state, its future development is only related to the current state and unrelated to all past states experienced.
+This is also known as the "Markovian" property.

+For instance, in the stair climbing problem, given state $i$, it will progress to states $i-1$ and $i-2$, corresponding to jumping 1 step and 2 steps respectively.
+When making these choices, we do not need to consider the states before state $i$, as they do not influence the future of state $i$.

-Correspondingly, there are also some "penalty points".
+Conversely, there are also some "penalty points".

 - The goal of the problem is to find all possible solutions, not just the optimal solution.
+Such problems are usually solved by [breadth-first search](bfs.md).
-- The problem description has obvious characteristics of permutations and combinations, requiring the return of specific multiple solutions.
+- The problem description has clear characteristics of permutations and combinations, requiring the return of specific multiple solutions.

-If a problem fits the action tree model and has relatively obvious "bonus points", we can assume it is a dynamic programming problem and verify it during the solution process.
+If a problem fits the decision tree model and has evident "bonus points", we can assume it is a dynamic programming problem and verify it during the solution process.

-## Problem-solving steps
+## Steps to Solve Dynamic Programming

-The dynamic programming problem-solving process varies with the nature and difficulty of the problem but generally follows these steps:
+The process of solving dynamic programming problems varies with the nature and complexity of the problem but generally follows these steps:
 - describe actions,
 - define states,
 - establish a $dp$ table,
 - derive state transition equations,
 - determine boundary conditions.

-To illustrate the problem-solving steps more vividly, we use a classic problem, "Minimum Path Sum", as an example.
+To vividly illustrate the problem-solving steps, we use a classic problem, "Minimum Path Sum", as an example.

 !!! question